 Library staff is on hand to help any patron retrieve physical and electronic items upon request.
 For help retrieving physical items, ask the front desk staff or email email@example.com.
 For help retrieving electronic items, email firstname.lastname@example.org.

 If you need help getting a document or book scanned and made readable, ask for help at the front desk!
 Staff can assist in scanning library materials and help make those materials accessible via OCR.

 Rooms in Heterick Memorial Library are equipped with a variety of audiovisual devices.
 For more details on the specific equipment in each room, visit our Reserve a Room page and hover your cursor on the icon just to the right of the room name.
 The library also has older audiovisual equipment available for patrons to checkout.
-Contact the Information Desk at 419-772-2181 or email@example.com if you have questions or would like to use this equipment.
+Contact the library at 419-772-2181 or email@example.com if you have questions or would like to use this equipment.

 Printer/Scanners in Heterick Library have accessibility features to allow for easy scanning and printing.